kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/using-openstack-cloud-controller-manager.md

   Whether or not to enable the LoadBalancer type of Services integration at all.
    Default: true

-* `use-octavia`
-  Whether or not to use Octavia for LoadBalancer type of Service implementation instead of using Neutron-LBaaS.
-Default: true

 * `floating-network-id`
   Optional.
 The external network used to create floating IP for the load balancer VIP.
 If there are multiple external networks in the cloud, either this option must be set or user must specify `loadbalancer.openstack.org/floating-network-id` in the Service annotation.